Marcin-L-Szczepanski/WebChallenge3/README.md

 ```

-Note to myself: Try and use ITCSS for next project.
+Note to myself: Try and use ITCSS in next projects.
-Check other structure:
+Check also other structures:
 - http://vanseodesign.com/css/sass-directory-structures/
 - http://matthewelsom.com/blog/simple-scss-playbook.html
 - https://github.com/chris-pearce/scally